winstonmhango23/air-framework-tutorials/series-tutorials/03-routing-and-http-methods.md

 Welcome back to our series on the Air web framework!
 I'm Winston Mhango, and in this third installment, we're diving deep into one of the most fundamental aspects of any web framework: **routing and HTTP methods**.

-In our previous posts, we've explored [the basics of Air](01-introduction-to-air-framework.md) and [mastered Air Tags](02-mastering-air-tags.md).
+In our previous posts, we've explored [the basics of Air](01-introduction-to-air-framework.md) and [mastering Air Tags](02-mastering-air-tags.md).
 Now it's time to understand how Air handles routing - the mechanism that directs incoming requests to the appropriate handler functions.

 ## Understanding Routing in Air